×

 Supervision

 Interns participate in at least four (4) hours of supervision per week, including two (2) hours of individual supervision and two (2) hours of group supervision.
-On some rotations, interns also receive supervision from adjunct faculty/site consultants.

 Individual Supervision